noun | tra · di · tion | \trə-ˈdi-shən\

 Every year, the Crum community comes together to induct the newest members to the family.
 Usually around the first week of school, everyone dresses to the nines to enjoy a deliciously catered meal and honor the next generation.
 After the feast, each new Crum Fellow is given a shiny, new Crum pin to show off their Crum pride on their backpack, favorite denim jacket, or even lapel!

 SMU Home Cruming

 This is the 100th year of SMU’s Homecoming Tradition and the 2nd year of Crum’s HomeCRUMing tradition.
 This homecoming is going to be the biggest jamboree in SMU’s history.
 Throughout the week of celebrations, Crum will have the opportunity to compete in the homecoming games (banner creation, Peruna painting, field day, etc.).
 Last year, Crum Commons won the banner competition out of all student organizations on campus, and took 1st place beating all other commons.

 In the cool autumn air of October, 11 commons meet on the field of battle to prove their dominance in the realms of athleticism, intellect, and strategy.
-For two days, the commons will engage in competitions like Canoe Battleship, Kickball, Cupstack, Dodgeball, etc. (*last year’s events).
-Although Boaz Commons rose victorious, Crum was a very close second.
-The points won in this competition aided in Crum’s victory of the Commons Cup.
+For one evening, the commons will engage in competitions like Canoe Battleship, Connect4, bubble soccer, Dodgeball, etc. (*last year’s events).
+Crum was victorious and took home the GOLD!

 The Great Crumpkin

 The Great Crumpkin is a fall tradition that originated with Crum’s homecoming dynamic duo theme “Snoopy and Woodstock”.
 It’s the Great Pumpkin, Charlie Brown is a film by cartoonist great Charles Schulz.
 The Great Crumpkin is a celebration of the fall with pumpkin carving, fall treats, and this year, a delicious catered meal outside in the quad.